bigsaso/professor_x/README.md

 This README provides step-by-step instructions for setting up a Raspberry Pi and configuring the C++ project for the eeg wheelchair.

+This repository contains:
+- The MATLAB code for signal acquisition and pre-processing;
+- The C++ code for signal processing, feature extraction, and classification;
+- The Python code used for training the model, achieving an accuracy of 93%;
+- The robot control source code can be found [here](https://github.com/AnnazG/capstone-robot-fall)

 ## Table of Contents

 - [Raspberry Pi Setup](#raspberry-pi-setup)